hollasch/LSON/README.md

 This hasn't even gotten into parameterized definitions like this:

     {
-        logMsg(type,msg) = "[" + type + "] " + msg
+        !! logMsg <type msg> = "[" + type + "] " + msg

-        noFile:   logMsg (ERROR,   "Can't find file")
+        noFile:   !logMsg <ERROR   "Can't find file">
-        openFail: logMsg (ERROR,   "Can't open file")
+        openFail: !logMsg <ERROR   "Can't open file">
-        dateFail: logMsg (WARNING, "Couldn't update file date") }
+        dateFail: !logMsg <WARNING "Couldn't update file date">
+    }

 And so forth.

 However, just because this could get vastly more complicated, that doesn't mean we should close the door on every subset.
 It should be pretty clear that simple value definition is immediately and widely useful, and relatively easy to implement.
 Undefining a variable is as easy as restoring default behavior:

     previously_defined_definition = "previously_defined_definition"

-Definitions can have two scopes: global and object.
+Definitions can have two scopes: global and object/array.
 Definitions can appear anywhere in an object, but must occur before use.

-Definitions can cascade.
-Each definition is resolved _immediately_ as it is encountered.
+Definitions can cascade, but each definition is resolved _immediately_ as it is encountered.
 If it uses other definitions, their already-resolved values are used in the new definition.
 This allows a large degree of composition at minimal cost and without risk of infinite recursion.
 For example:

     A = B             (A = "B")
     B = A + foo       (B = "Bfoo")